(FAPP) Infinity Does Macroscopic Irreversibility From Microscopic Reversibility: From Rationals to Reals: The Role of Infinity

 A Specker sequence is a computable, monotonically increasing, bounded sequence of rational numbers whose limit is an uncomputable real number~\cite{specker49,kreisel}.
 Formally, a sequence $(a_n)_{n=1}^{\infty}$ is a Specker sequence if: \begin{enumerate} \item Each $a_n$ is a computable rational number \item The sequence is strictly increasing: $a_n < a_{n+1}$ for all $n$ \item The sequence is bounded above: there exists $L \in \mathbb{Q}$ such that $a_n < L$ for all $n$ \item The limit $\lim_{n \to \infty} a_n$ is not a computable number \end{enumerate}

 The existence of such sequences demonstrates that the infinite completion of even well-behaved, computable objects can yield entities beyond algorithmic reach.
 The essence of Specker's construction is to encode an undecidable property into the convergence behavior of the sequence.
-Although each term \(a_n\) is produced by a finite, effective algorithm, the process of converging to \(L\) is intrinsically infinite---any attempt to specify a convergence criterion would require solving a problem that is uncomputable.
+Although each term \(a_n\) is produced by a finite, effective algorithm, the process of converging to \(L\) is intrinsically infinite---any attempt to specify a convergence criterion would require solving a problem that is uncomputable---indeed, to quote an early, informal intuition by Paul Ehrenfest, such a convergence criterion ``grows beyond any specifiable size''~\cite{Ehrenfest_09c}.
 In this way, the limit \(L\) becomes an uncomputable real number even though it is the limit of a computable (recursive) sequence.